vladzz/laptop/README.md

   - wget
   - brew-cask

+There are many more common utils listed in the playbook.yml - simply uncomment them to include them in your install.

 ### Application Settings

 Keep your application settings in sync.

 TODO: Add Mackup task

 ### User Preferences